-Concentrator (Perkins V Definition)- A student who has completed two career-technical education courses in a single career-field pathway.
+Concentrator - A student who has been enrolled in two or more career-technical education courses in a single career-field pathway.

 Continuous improvement - Maintaining a constant focus on advancing student academic and nonacademic needs based on a set of specific goals.